Nuzhat Tasnia

 Nuzhat Tasnia (নুজাত তাসনিয়া; born 31 December 1996) is a Bangladeshi cricketer who plays as a wicket-keeper.
 In November 2021, she was named in Bangladesh's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 In January 2022, she was named as one of three reserve players in Bangladesh's team for the 2022 Commonwealth Games Cricket Qualifier tournament in Malaysia.
-The following month, she was among two reserve players in Bangladesh's team for the 2022 Women's Cricket World Cup in New Zealand.
+The following month, she was selected as one of two reserve players in Bangladesh's team for the 2022 Women's Cricket World Cup held in March and April in New Zealand.